top of page

 Gambling, Gaming and Technology Use (Formerly the Problem Gambling Institute of Ontario) at the Centre for Addictions and Mental Health provides support to addictions and mental health service professionals through accredited training and education, digital tool and resource development, and knowledge exchange.
 As research evidence emerges, the GGTU incorporates knowledge to develop and improve training materials on problem technology use related to gambling.

-Gambling Research Exchange Ontario (GREO) is an independent knowledge translation and exchange (KTE) organization aiming to eliminate gambling harm.
+Greo is an independent knowledge translation and exchange (KTE) organization aiming to eliminate gambling harm.
 The organization's website is a hub of gambling-related resources and materials, such as evidence reviews, a gambling harm framework, student workshops, an evidence centre providing gambling-related research snapshots, and an evidence centre holding various datasets.

 Nishnawbe Aski Nation – Aboriginal Responsible Gambling Strategy